javiertuya/selema/README.md

 - Features:
   - Transparent download/creation/disposal of the Selenium WebDriver
   - Configurable driver mode (per test, per class)
+  - Configurable strategy to determine the driver version
   - Unified log in html format
   - Take a screenshot when a test fails
   - Video recording and display a timestamp when test fails